Modular Vehicle Routing Problem: Applications in Logistics: Problem Definition and Formulation

-The objective of our problem is to minimize the total cost for all MVs while satisfying all customer demands.
-Following \cite{fu2023dial}, we use a simplified energy cost function with a cost-saving rate $\eta$.
-The cost for a platoon with $l \in \mathcal{L}$ MVs to traverses arc $(i,j)\in \mathcal{A}$ is defined as $c^l_{ij}=d_{ij}*l*[1-\eta(l-1)]$.
+The objective of the MVRP is to minimize the total cost of all MVs while satisfying customer demands.
+Compared to using multiple trucks for transportation, the key advantage of MV platoons lies in their ability to reduce energy consumption per unit distance.
+Following \cite{fu2023dial}, we adopt a simplified energy cost function with a cost-saving rate $\eta$.
+The cost for a platoon with $l \in \mathcal{L}$ MVs to traverses arc $(i,j)\in \mathcal{A}$ is defined as $c^l_{ij}=d_{ij} \cdot l \cdot [1-\eta(l-1)]$.
 This function considers the economies of scale, which means that the longer the platoon, the lower the average operating costs per MV in the platoon.
 Notice that our formulation and algorithm can be applied to other functions, such as the function proposed in \cite{chen2019operational}.